-Sari Api Ceramics Studio
+Ceramics at Kevala Studio

-Traditional Painting Classes
+Traditional Painting Classes at Five Art Studio

+If you have done many painting classes in your time and are now looking for a challenge, Five Art Studio will put you to the test.
 Located in a traditional Balinese house compound within Keliki Village, Five Art Studio offers a variety of art classes from batik class, wood carving, t-shirt and egg painting but what deserves more spotlight is their traditional Keliki style painting.

 The 3-hour class will fly by but the staff are flexible with time, as they remind you that art cannot be rushed.
 With the intricacy of the Keliki painting style and the playful characters of the local artists-slash-teachers, you’ll easily spend a whole day in the studio.
 Many visitors find it therapeutic, if not meditative.
 Apart from taking home a new set of traditional Balinese art techniques and skills, you’ll learn a new form of relaxation too.
 Your session is accompanied by homemade light bites and a beverage, as well as the brisk Keliki air.
 The perfect activity for those looking to try Bali art classes.